oversword/super-small-state-machine/README.md

 Check again if the key exists (`'default'` clause may not be defined), if it does, redirect to the case, otherwise do nothing.

-### Traverse a switch by iterating over the `'case'` clauses
+Traverse a switch by iterating over the `'case'` clauses

-Copy over the original properties to preserve any custom symbols.

-Iterate over each of the `'case'` clauses.

 ## While Node